Kromma Muen Thepphiphit: Rebellion of 1758

 Upon his ascension to the throne, Ekkathat found few supports in the royal court, most of whom supported Uthumphon.
 Ekkathat brought his two brother-in-laws Pin and Chim to power in Siamese royal court.
 Pin and Chim were given immense powers.
 They upset and insulted high-ranking Chatusadom ministers.
 Those ministers, including Chaophraya Aphairacha the chief minister and Phraya Yommaraj the police chief, conspired to overthrow Ekkathat in favor of Uthumphon.
 In December 1758, those conspirators visited Prince Thepphiphit, who had been a Buddhist monk at Wat Krachom temple.
 Thepphiphit, despite being a Buddhist monk, was still very active in politics.
 Thepphiphit accepted this challenge.
 Thepphiphit and other conspirators visited Uthumphon at Wat Pradu temple, asking Uthumphon to consent to the plan.
 Uthumphon, who was unwilling to be involved in such seditious affair, gave a vague unpromising answer that was interpreted as favorable by Thepphiphit.

 Uthumphon, however, decided not to trust Thepphiphit, given his ambitions.
 Uthumphon told Ekkathat about the upcoming rebellion in exchange for Ekkathat sparing the lives of the conspirators.
 The conspiring ministers Aphairacha, Yommaraj and others were arrested, punished, whipped with rattan canes and imprisoned for life but not executed.
 Thepphiphit himself fortified at Wat Krachom temple against Ekkathat.
 Thepphiphit's Chao Krom or Chief Servant managed to raise a number of supporters who vehemently and devotedly defended Thepphiphit.
 Ekkathat devised a plan to take down Thepphiphit without forces by declaring that the crime of sedition would be placed solely upon the Chao Krom or Thepphiphit's Chief Servant.
 The Chief Servant then deserted Thepphiphit along with his subordinates, leaving Thepphiphit exposed.
 Thepphiphit was left with no choices but to escape.
 Thepphiphit fled to the west where he was caught and apprehended at Phra Thaen Dong Rang in modern Tha Maka district, Kanchanaburi province.

 Upholding the promise made to Uthumphon, Ekkathat would not execute Thepphiphit but rather exile him.
 Coincidentally, a Dutch ship happened to arrive in Ayutthaya to procure some Siamese Buddhist monks to Sri Lanka.
-Ekkathat then had Thepphiphit, still in Buddhist monk robes, along with his family, consorts and children, board on the Dutch ship across the Indian Ocean to be exiled to Ceylon or Sri Lanka in early 1759.
+Ekkathat then had Thepphiphit, still in Buddhist monk robes, along with his family, consorts and children, board on the Dutch ship across the Indian Ocean to be exiled to Sri Lanka in early 1759.